Ward (law): Overview

 The wardship jurisdiction is an ancient jurisdiction derived from the British Crown's duty as parens patriae ("parent of the nation") to protect his or her subjects, and particularly those unable to look after themselves.
 In the United Kingdom and other Commonwealth realms, the monarch as parens patriae is parent for all the children in their realms, who, if a judge so determines, can become wards of court.
-However, the House of Lords, in the case of Re F (Mental Patient: Sterilisation), held that the Queen has no parens patriae jurisdiction with regard to mentally disabled adults.
+However, the House of Lords, in the case of Re F (Mental Patient: Sterilisation), held that the monarch has no parens patriae jurisdiction with regard to mentally disabled adults.
 A court may take responsibility for the legal protection of an incapacitated person as well a minor, and the ward is known as a ward of the court or a ward of the state.

 In Australia, New Zealand, and the United States, the child is termed a ward of the court.
-In Ireland and the United Kingdom "the" is not used; the ward is thus termed a ward of court.
-In Canada the legal term is permanent ward, except in Ontario, which uses the term Crown ward.
+In Ireland and the United Kingdom, "the" is not used; the ward is thus termed a ward of court.
+In Canada, the legal term is permanent ward, except in Ontario, which uses the term Crown ward.